xarray-contrib/xarray-simlab/doc/run_model.rst

         input_vars={'advect__v': ('batch', [1.0, 0.5, 0.2])}
     )

-We then need to explcitily pass this "batch" dimension label to :func:`xarray.Dataset.xsimlab.run` (using the ``batch_dim`` parameter) so that one simulation is run for each value of velocity:
+Those values are defined along a dimension named "batch", that we need to explicitly pass to :func:`xarray.Dataset.xsimlab.run` via its ``batch_dim`` parameter in order to run one simulation for each value of velocity:

 .. ipython:: python